NoteHubApp/.github/profile/README.md

 # NoteHub

-1. What are we?

-- We are an app where you can create, store, share notes and more! (more info coming soon)
+Empower Your Notes, Unleash Your Ideas!
+NoteHub is an app where you can store, share, and manage notes and also collaborate with people!
+Currently Under Developement, more info soon!